rht-labs/ansible-stacks/roles/create-openshift-resources/README.md

 # Create OpenShift Resources Role

 An ansible role that consumes the model defined in the [Open Innovation Labs Automation API](https://github.com/rht-labs/api-design).
 The API declares a desired state in one or more OpenShift clusters and this role is responsible for creating that state.
-Both projects are in early stages, so unless otherwise noted, this work is being developed against the master branch of the Atuomation API.
+Both projects are in early stages, so unless otherwise noted, this work is being developed against the master branch of the Automation API.
 Future versions will look to stabilize against a tagged release of the API.

 ## Testing